 Some patients return to work or school during the days after the procedure.
 However, many patients choose to take the week off.
 After five to seven days, patients will go back to Dr. Husni to remove any stitches, splints, and tubes placed in the nose during the operation.

 By week two or three, approximately 70 percent of the swelling will diminish.
 By the sixth week, swelling will be reduced by 80–85 percent.
 It is common for patients to experience abnormal sensations in their nose throughout these first six weeks.
 As the recovery process continues to progress, the skin around the new nose will tighten.
 Approximately one year after surgery, all signs of swelling and discoloration will have faded, and the patient will be able to see the full results of the surgery.

 During the recovery period, patients may feel the urge to be overly cautious about touching and bumping their nose.
 This over-cautiousness is unnecessary as it is difficult to damage the nose after surgery.
 However, patients are advised to avoid heavy exercise or instances where their nose may be exposed to heavy contact (i.e. contact sports) for the first couple of weeks.

 What are the risks of rhinoplasty?

 This procedure is a very common one to have.
 Although most operations proceed without complications, there are some risks associated with any invasive procedure.
-With a proper initial diagnosis and a detailed medical history, Dr. Husni can take the steps necessary to enter the operating room with enough foresight to avoid complications.
+With proper initial diagnosis and detailed medical history, Dr. Husni can take the steps necessary to enter the operating room with enough foresight to avoid complications.
 Unfortunately, despite proper preparation, some unforeseen difficulties may arise during and after the procedure, including: